 Terbang Airline System supplies souvenirs (as merchandise for sale by retail) on board a flight from Kuala Lumpur International Airport, Malaysia to Narita International Airport, Japan.
-Since the supply is taking place on board the aircraft between the point of departure (Kuala Lumpur International Airport, Malaysia) and the point of arrival (Narita International Airport, Japan), the place of supply of goods is treated as made outside Malaysia and such supply is out of the scope of GST.
+The supply of souvenirs is treated as a zero-rated supply.

 Flyer Airline System supplies souvenirs (as merchandise for sale by retail) on board a flight from Narita International Airport, Japan to Kuala Lumpur International Airport, Malaysia.
-Since the supply is taking place on board the aircraft between the point of departure (Narita International Airport, Japan) and the point of arrival (Kuala Lumpur International Airport, Malaysia), the place of supply of goods is treated as made outside Malaysia and such supply is out of the scope of GST.
+The supply of souvenirs is treated as a zero-rated supply.